gpkvt/modernie_selenium/README.md

 * Network Confguration
 * Jre installation link broken as Oracle has included has in the url[Fix: JRE exe is on Tools directory]
 * Windows silent activation
+* Need to change the script to fetch the ip of docker hub and update in windows hosts file